perlDreamer/WebService-Shippo/README.md

 ##### Installating from GitHub

-Clone this repository only if you want to make changes.
-The distribution is managed using `Dist::Zilla`.
+Clone this repository only if you need to make changes.
+The distribution is managed using `Dist::Zilla`, which will have dependency requirements of its own.

 ### Using the Shippo Perl API Client